Academic Policies and Procedures

 II.
 Any student who believes he or she has a grievance should communicate with the faculty member(s) immediately involved as soon as possible after the action being grieved, but by no later than the close of the fall or spring semester immediately following the term in which the action giving rise to the complaint occurred.
 If communication results in a mutually acceptable solution, the matter shall be considered closed.
 If either party wishes to have a written statement of the outcome, the parties shall put the solution in writing, sign it, and each retain a copy.

 III.
-If, however, a mutually acceptable solution cannot be reached, the student may present the matter in writing in a timely manner to the chairperson of the department in which the faculty member(s) resides administratively.
+If, however, a resolution acceptable to all parties is not achieved, the student may present the matter in writing in a timely manner - ordinarily, "a timely manner" suggests no more than ten business days; in this case, that means ten business days from the date of the unsuccessful effort to chieve a negotiated resolution - to the chairperson of the department in which the faculty member(s) resides administratively.
 The written statement must clearly specify: (a) the nature of the complaint and (b) the remedy requested.
-The department chairperson must handle the matter in accordance with department procedures approved by the university.
-If there are no such procedures, the chairperson should proceed as follows:
+The chairperson should proceed in the following manner.
+If the chairperson is a party to the grievance, the Associate Dean for Academic Affiars shall act in his/her stead:

 A) After consultation with both the student and the faculty member(s) affected, the chairperson should proceed in a timely manner either to mediate the matter personally or assign it for mediation to one or more members of the department.